 Nusantara is a region enriched from centuries of practising a unique philosophy described as ‘syncretic’ in her global marriage and subsequently bears this in her embrace of life.

-( Reference: On the Road Less Traveled )
+( Reference: Walking the Road Less Traveled )

 This story started from an exchange at an international chess tournament.
 I can’t remember how the conversation got going but the idea revolved around how to save the dying artisanal craft in our region.
 At that time I had barely emerged from fighting bankruptcy, bought a new house after selling my previous one, and just beginning to accumulate a small reserve towards my retirement.
 Also, my strengths lie in deal-making and within contracting business models.
 So I was reticent about starting anything new.
 Especially something I had no previous experience in — a digital start-up with many moving parts in logistics, supply chain management, and marketing.